antonybudianto/react-kits/README.md

 Inspired by `react-scripts` from [create-react-app](https://github.com/facebook/create-react-app)

-> If you're just learning React, please try [create-react-app](https://github.com/facebook/create-react-app)
+> If you just start learning React, please try [create-react-app](https://github.com/facebook/create-react-app)

 Why not [create-react-app](https://github.com/facebook/create-react-app)?
 - You want to house your own toolkit for your startup/company, with lots of opinionated customization